PhoenixGreen/Decred-Magazine-Backup/README.md

 This backup is predominantly meant for the longevity of the Decred Magazine project, but I have no issues with anyone using the build for their own ideas and implementations.
 Enjoy!

----
-## Commands to help install.
-There seems to be an error with 5.7.1, reverting to 5.7.0 is a better starting point (3 Aug 2022)
-* npm install ghost-cli@latest -g
-* ghost install 5.7.0 --local